moukaddam/PENS/README.md

 Where the index of the levels corresponds to:

     [0] State energy [keV]
-    [1], [2], [3] Confirmed spin, parity and Nth occurence
+    [1], [2] Confirmed spin and parity

 The spin is -1 if unknown/tentative.
 The parity is +1 for positive, -1 for negative, 0 for unknown/tentative.
-The count begins at 1, and is -1 if the state spin is unknown/tentative.
-For example, the second 2+ state will correspond to [1] = 2, [2] = +1, [3] = 2
+For example, the second 2+ state will correspond to [1] = 2, [2] = +1

-    [4], [5], [6] Tentative spin, parity and Nth occurence
+    [3], [4] Tentative spin and parity

 Follows the same rules as before, but tentative spins are included in the total count.
-As tentative spins are essentially comments in an ENSDF files, some information is lost e.g. if it's listed as (2+ to 4+) then it's tentatively assigned the first spin/parity listed
+As tentative spins are essentially comments in an ENSDF files, some information is lost.
+So for spins that are listed with a delimiter "," the first value is taken, but for spins that give ranges or other comments e.g. "TO", "&", "GE", ":", ">" I have decided to list them as unknown i.e. -1, 0.

-    [7], [8], [9] Half-life in ps, with the upper and lower errors
+    [5], [6], [7] Half-life in ps, with the upper and lower errors

 ---
 ## Transition Information